Code of Conduct

 The Board encourages parents/legal guardians and other community members to visit our schools to observe the work of students, teachers and other staff.
 All visitors must first report to the office and obtain authorization for being on school premises.
-The building principal or his or her designee is responsible for all persons in the building and on the grounds.
+The building principal or their designee is responsible for all persons in the building and on the grounds.
 Attachment M more fully describes the policy governing school visitors.

 X. PUBLIC CONDUCT ON SCHOOL PROPERTY

-The district is committed to providing an orderly, respectful and safe environment that is conducive to learning.
+The District is committed to providing an orderly, respectful and safe environment that is conducive to learning.
 All persons on school property or attending a school function, whether on or off of school property, shall conduct themselves in a respectful and orderly manner.